-The EC-ID research program is currently conducting a number of ongoing studies funded by internal and external grants and awards (listed alphabetically):
+The Geriatric Emergency Medicine research program is currently conducting a number of ongoing studies funded by internal and external grants and awards (listed alphabetically):

 Alzheimer’s Disease Research Center Care Research Core

 Our Aging Research Group supports innovative research into the pathobiology, early diagnosis, and treatment of Alzheimer’s disease and related illnesses.

 The Care Research Core at the Wisconsin Alzheimer’s Disease Research Center provides novel expertise and resources to conduct innovative studies that will enhance patient care and change clinical practice.
 It provides guidance and training in multiple aspects of care research, including models of care, caregiver support, end-of-life and palliative care, mobile health technologies, telemedicine, geospatial analytics, and dissemination and implementation research.
 The Care Research Core at the Wisconsin Alzheimer’s Disease Research Center offers researchers consultations and study design support.
 If you would like to learn more about care research resources, please complete the Dementia Care Research Core Consultation Form.